yegor256/blog/_drafts/reflection.md

 then B changes the format or semantics of the data, and A fails to understand it.

-Obvously, serialization in such an "abusive" way would not be possible, if there would be no reflection in the first place.
+Obvously, serialization in such an "abusive" way would not be possible, if there was no reflection in the first place.
 A more careful serialization would be possible and would be used, not through reflection but via [printers]({% pst 2016/apr/2016-04-05-printers-instead-of-getters %}) implemented by objects.